-- Junctions of wall panels and sole plates/head binders should not occur together. - Head binder laps should wherever possible occur over a stud, preferably at least 600mm from the panel junction. - Wall panel to wall panel connections should be a maximum of 300mm centres. - Bottom rail to sole plate fixings should be one or two per stud bay. - Wall panels should be adequately braced during erection to maintain tolerances. - Disproportionate collapse fitting and fixings must be installed if specified. - Multiple stud clusters must be installed to the full width of point load-bearings. - Point loads must be transferred down through wall panels and floor zones to foundations. - Closed panel walls manufactured off-site must be fixed together as specified. - Closed panel walls should not be exposed for longer than necessary to avoid moisture ingress. - Engineered timber components should not be exposed to moisture for longer periods than those stated by the manufacturer. - Roof trusses/rafters should be adequately fixed to wall panels. - Floor joists should be nailed down to wall panels.
+- Junctions of wall panels and sole plates/head binders should not occur together. - Head binder laps should wherever possible occur over a stud, preferably at least 600mm from the panel junction. - Wall panel to wall panel connections should be a maximum of 300mm centres. - Bottom rail to sole plate fixings should be one or two per stud bay. - Wall panels should be adequately braced during erection to maintain tolerances. - Disproportionate collapse components and fixings must be installed if specified. - Multiple stud clusters must be installed to the full width of point load-bearings. - Point loads must be transferred down through wall panels and floor zones to foundations. - Closed panel walls manufactured off-site must be fixed together as specified. - Special considerations should be given to protecting closed panels from exposure to moisture during delivery, storage and erection.
+Closed panel walls should not be exposed for longer than necessary to avoid moisture ingress. - Engineered timber components should not be exposed to moisture for longer periods than those stated by the manufacturer. - Roof trusses/rafters should be adequately fixed to wall panels.

-- If no head binder is present, floor joists must bear directly over studs. - Waistbands and alignment of floors over walls should remain within tolerances for wall panels.
+- Floor joists should be nailed down to wall panels. - If no head binder is present, floor joists must bear directly over studs. - Waistbands and alignment of floors over walls should remain within tolerances for wall panels.